rlucente-se-jboss/systemd-podman-edge/README.md

 already included in this repository.

 *NB: The mariadb_container.cil file needed to be tweaked to add permissions for this example to work.
-If you generate the file, please compare to what is in this repository.*
+If you generate the file yourself, please compare to what is in this repository.*

 ## Run the containers
 Start the PHP and MariaDB containers using the command: